NBCUniversal: Attempted buyout of 21st Century Fox assets and subsequent acquisition of Sky

 On September 20, 2018, the Panel on Takeovers and Mergers ordered that a blind auction be held "in order to provide an orderly framework for the resolution of this competitive situation".
 In this process, Fox, followed by Comcast, made new cash-only bids for Sky.
 After these first two rounds of bidding, there would be a third round where both companies could make new offers.
 However, the third round of bidding would only be binding if both companies make a bid.
 Comcast won the auction with a bid of £17.28 per-share, beating Fox's bid of £15.67.
 Sky plc had until October 11, 2018, to formally accept this offer.

 Following its auction victory, Comcast began to acquire Sky shares from the open market.
 On September 26, 2018, Fox subsequently announced its intent to sell all of its shares in Sky plc to Comcast for £12 billion.
-On October 4.
-2018, Fox completed the sale of their shares, giving Comcast a 76.8% controlling stake at the time.
+On October 4, 2018, Fox completed the sale of its shares, giving Comcast a 76.8% controlling stake at the time.
 On October 12, 2018, Comcast announced it will compulsorily acquire the rest of Sky after its bid gained acceptances from 95.3% of the broadcaster's shareholders with the company being delisted by early 2019.
 Sky was delisted on November 7, 2018, after Comcast acquired all remaining shares.

 While NBCUniversal and Sky still operate mainly as separate entities within Comcast, following the Sky takeover Comcast has begun the process of integrating some of NBCUniversal's international operations with parts of Sky.
 Among other moves, NBCUniversal's pay television channels in the United Kingdom will be folded with Sky's, and Sky Deutschland will become the parent company of NBCU's German networks.